 Primates and Plains - A Uganda Safari

-A small-group safari escorted by Margaret Jones
+- Hosted by Margaret Jones

 Experienced tour leader Margaret Jones is back to escort her latest African safari!
 This exciting journey through Uganda will take in beautiful scenery, ancient rainforests, indigenous tribal culture and of course phenomenal wildlife, namely tree climbing lions, chimpanzees and rare mountain gorillas.